gregorychernyavskiy/CyLife/README.md

 ## Features

 ### Real-Time Communication
-- **Chat WebSocket**: Facilitates real-time communication within clubs or organizations.
+- **Chat WebSocket**: Facilitates real-time communication within clubs.
 Only users who are members of a specific club can view and participate in its chat.
 - **Notification WebSocket**: Notifies users when a student joins a specific club and displays the chat history for that club.

 ### Event Management
-- Clubs and organizations can create and manage events.
+- Clubs can create and manage events.
 - Events automatically disappear after their scheduled time ends.

 ### User Management